Mitigating Coherent Noise Using Pauli Conjugation: Conclusion

 \section{Conclusion}

-In this article, we have shown that if the fidelity for a noise channel can be improved via a finite number of twirling operations, there exists a Pauli conjugation that can further improve the fidelity.
+In this Article, we have shown that when doing one round of quantum error correction on a coherent noise channel, part of its coherence can actually be used to improve its logical fidelity using Pauli conjugation, which outperforms twirling.
 To search for the optimal Pauli conjugation under a given noise model using a given quantum error correction code, we use the properties and the symmetries of the noise and the code to identify the equivalent conjugations to reduce our search space.
-We applied our techniques to the Steane code, the Shor code and the surface code under a global $Z$ rotation noise, reducing the $4^n$ possibilities of Pauli conjugation to $1$, $3$ and $5$ equivalent classes respectively for those three codes.
+We applied our techniques to the Steane code, the Shor code and the surface code under a global $Z$ rotation noise, reducing the $4^n$ possibilities of Pauli conjugation to $2$, $4$ and $6$ equivalent classes respectively for those three codes.
 Iterated over these different classes of conjugations, we managed to find the optimal conjugations for each code, which resulted in higher logical fidelities than the twirled and original noise channel.
 We have shown via simulation that the advantages of the optimal Pauli conjugation schemes remain with gate errors present.
 Conjugation can also lead to higher concatenated thresholds than the twirled threshold.
 The conjugated threshold showed improvements over the original thresholds by $40\%$, $160\%$ and $110\%$ for the three codes we considered under the coherent $Z$ noise.
-We showed that the advantages of Pauli conjugation can remain for multiple rounds of error correction with the possibility of incorporating logical twirling, and we briefly discussed how to extend our arguments into multiple rounds of Pauli conjugation.
+We showed that by using logical twirling to remove the `harmful' coherence within the error channel, we can extend the advantages of Pauli conjugation to multiple rounds of error correction.
+We also briefly discussed how to extend our arguments into multiple rounds of Pauli conjugation.

 Compared to twirling, Pauli conjugations does not require the implementation of a random circuit, and the weights of the gates that we need to implement can be on average much smaller than twirling as shown by our examples.
 Being a deterministic scheme, it can be implemented in hardware systems in which modifying the circuit at each run is hard.
 It can also be used in quantum communication to combat coherent noise in the communication channel without needing to transmit the extra random bit needed by twirling.
 Single-qubit Pauli gates are usually the gates with the highest fidelity, combining with the fact that the Pauli conjugation gates we need to implement can be low-weight, it should be resilient to gate errors, as shown by our simulation.
 Hence, Pauli conjugation can be a practical way forward to mitigate errors in real experiments.